jhj0517/ComfyUI-backend/README.md

 ```

 The backend assumes that you have your own proxy server for the client. <br>
+This provides several advantages, including flexibility for workflows in the inference server. <br>
 So for the sophisticated API parameterization, the proxy server is responsible for it.
-Or you can just add another endpoint that wraps `/generate` and use it in the fastapi.
+Or you can just add another endpoint that wraps `/generation` and use it in the fastapi.

 ## 🖥️ Device Matching
 The backend assumes that you're using Nvidia GPU by default.